-Lawsuits are very complex.
-Despite your lawyer’s best efforts, all sorts of things can go wrong with a case, and not all of these snafus are a sign of incompetence on their part.
-Some are simply unavoidable.
+Lawsuits are complex.
+Despite your lawyer’s best efforts, much can go wrong with a case, and not all snafus are avoidable.

-To fire an attorney, you should put it in writing, and this involves sending a written letter to your attorney informing them that they are being fired.
-You should also make sure that you have a new attorney before you fire the old one, and not just assume you’ll find someone afterwards.
-Otherwise, there may be a gap in representation that could make things difficult for you.
+To fire an attorney, you should put it in writing, and send the written letter to your attorney informing them that they are fired.
+You should have a new attorney before you fire the old one, otherwise, there may be a difficult gap in representation.

-Of course, firing an attorney may come with some drawbacks: you will still have to pay your old attorney all the fees you owed them up until that point, and if your new attorney has to do catch-up work on your case because he or she is coming in during the middle, you may have to pay extra for that.
+Of course, firing an attorney has some drawbacks: you will have to pay your old attorney the fees you owed them up until that point, and if your new attorney must do extra work to catch up on your case, you may have to pay for that also.

 Getting a Second Opinion

-If you’re not ready to fire your lawyer, but you still have some concerns that they may not be doing the job they could be, then you are also free at any time to seek a second opinion from another lawyer.
+If you’re not ready to fire your lawyer, but you have some concerns they may not be doing all they could, you are also free to seek a second opinion from another lawyer at any time.

-This is pretty easy to do.
+This is easy to do.
 Consultations are usually free, and even when they aren’t, it’s often well worth the price for a completely new perspective on your case.
-Show the second attorney as much relevant information as possible, so that they have a clear idea of what your case is about.

 Filing an Ethics Complaint

-If your attorney has done something truly unethical, like stolen your money, then you might want to take your concerns to the next level,and file a complaint with the state bar association.
+If your attorney has done something truly unethical, like stolen your money, then you might want to file a complaint with the state bar association.

-Lawyers are held to very strict rules of professional conduct, and if they violate these, they can face a variety of punishments, up to and including disbarment (losing their license to practice law).
+Lawyers are held to strict rules of professional conduct, and can face a variety of punishments, up to and including disbarment (losing their license to practice law) for violating them.
 In addition, lawyers are subject to all the same laws that apply to you or anyone else, and may face criminal prosecution if they have broken the law.